 Who we are

-The Catholic Diocese of Cork and Ross is a registered charity (with charity number CY 7112).
-Its offices are at Redemption Road, Cork, Ireland.
+The Catholic Diocese of Cork and Ross is a registered charity.
+Its offices are at Redemption Road, Cork.
 The Diocese is a controller of certain personal data for the purposes of the General Data Protection Regulation (EU 2016/679 (the “GDPR”).

 In addition, the Diocese may operate social media accounts on other websites for example, Facebook and Twitter.
 You will need to consult the privacy polices of those websites for information on how they use your personal data.